JivanisBR/Space-Plagyl/README.md

 ## 📝 Licence

-This Project is **open code**.
+This Project is **open source**.
 Feel free to use, modify and distribute.

 Made by **[Giovani Giachini / Jivanis]**